Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Introduction

 The remainder of the paper is structured as follows.
 Section~\ref{sec:cafos} provides background on CAFOs, the substantial environmental impact of intensive livestock farming, and the significant gap in environmental monitoring.
 Section~\ref{sec:related_work} discusses related work in detecting structural change in satellite imagery.
 Sections~\ref{sec:data} and~\ref{sec:methods} provide background on the data and the details of our proposed algorithm.
 Section~\ref{sec:performance_metrics} presents the performance we use to analyze the results, and Section~\ref{sec:results} provides results.
-Section~\ref{sec:discussion} discusses implications and extensions.
+Section~\ref{sec:discussion} discusses implications, interprets the differences in results, and offers future directions for research.